arsenvlad/azure-ad-permission-create-service-principal-from-another-tenant/README.md

 # Azure AD least-privilege permission for creating service principal from a multi-tenant application registration in another Azure AD tenant

 In this sample, we look at what is the least-privilege permission or Azure AD role that an app identity needs to be able to create a Service Principal from a multi-tenant application registration in another Azure AD tenant.
+See related video at [Azure AD least-privilege permission for creating Service Principal from a multi-tenant application registration in another tenant](https://arsenvlad.medium.com/azure-ad-least-privilege-permission-for-creating-service-principal-from-a-multi-tenant-application-1a6f338dac67).

 By least-privilege we mean that we don't want our app identity to have the `Application Administrator` or `Cloud Application Administrator` roles at the scope of the full directory and don't want it to be able to delete or update service principals.

 An example scenario for this requirement is a Continuous Integration (CI) testing automation workload that needs to create Service Principals from another Azure AD tenant programmatically - but we don't want this CI app identity to have full application admin access.